satishnarasimhan/marina/README.md

 This project has been built clearly from an academic point of view.

+This is now integrated with computational intelligence using Wolfram Alpha (https://www.wolframalpha.com/)

 Requirements
 ------------
 Packages / pip installations required are: